Sucerquia/ASE-PLUMED_tutorial/restart.md

 atoms.set_momenta(last_configuration.get_momenta())
 ```

-and the definition of the calculator becomes in
+and the definition of the calculator becomes

 ```python
 atoms.calc = Plumed( ... , restart=True)